Magic-wei/make_work_easier/software_list.md

 #### Markdown

 - [**Typora**](https://typora.io/#): locally Markdown editor, cross-platform, free.
-- [**StackEdit**](https://stackedit.io/): in-browser markdown editor, cross-platform, free.
-- [**Marp**](https://yhatt.github.io/marp/): Markdown-based slides editor, cross-platform, free.
 - [**MkDocs**](https://www.mkdocs.org/): a fast, simple and downright gorgeous static site generator that's geared towards building project documentation, cross-platform, free.
 - [**github-markdown-toc**](https://github.com/Magic-wei/github-markdown-toc): A script that easily create Table of Content (TOC) for GitHub README.md, and for any Markdown file.
-- [**yuzhangbit/wiki_barebone**](https://github.com/yuzhangbit/wiki_barebone): for building your local wiki system.
 - [**Obsidian**](https://obsidian.md/): It is a powerful note-taking system that works on top of a local folder of plain text Markdown files.
 Free for personal use.
 Obsidian works pretty well with connections between notes with graph view and backlinks that can help you visualize and figure out those connections and locate the content you want very quickly.
-I really like the GUI, the smooth reaction, page preview.
+I really like the GUI, the smooth reaction, page preview, slide presentation like Marp, templates/macros settings.
 Many core plugins can be used to customize your own note-taking toolkit.
+And what you get is really a folder of Markdown files, which allow you to sync your notes anywhere and reuse them seamlessly.
+See the repo below for a nice template.
+- [**Magic-wei/obsidian_wiki_template**](https://github.com/Magic-wei/obsidian_wiki_template): A personal wiki or note-taking system template based on Obsidian.
+See details in README file to learn about features and useful settings of Obsidian.
+See introduction above to take a quick look into Obsidian.

+Markdown tools that I'm not using any more but you can still take a look:

+- [**StackEdit**](https://stackedit.io/): in-browser markdown editor, cross-platform, free.
+- [**Marp**](https://yhatt.github.io/marp/): Markdown-based slides editor, cross-platform, free.
+- [**yuzhangbit/wiki_barebone**](https://github.com/yuzhangbit/wiki_barebone): for building your local wiki system.

+#### QR Code Tools

+* [**QRcode.show**](https://qrcode.show/): Generate & show QR Code online in browser.
+* [**qrcode**](https://github.com/sylnsfar/qrcode): An interesting Python tool to generate various kinds of QR code including common QR code, artistic QR code and animated QR code.

+#### Github Tools

+- [**Socialify**](https://github.com/wei/socialify): A pretty nice online tool to help you generate a beautiful project image and share with the world.
+- [**Upptime**](https://github.com/upptime/upptime): An open-source uptime monitor and status page, powered entirely by GitHub Actions and Issues.
+- [**git-history**](https://github.com/pomber/git-history): Quickly browse the history of a file from any git repository.

 #### Coding IDE